Fall 2020 Registration Handbook

 The Tuition Payment Plan is an installment plan available for qualified applicants who are unable to make full payment of current semester tuition, fees, and/or room and board charges on regular fee payment day.
 This plan is available to all students with these exceptions: students whose financial aid is ready at fee payment day and is equal to or greater than fees charged, students who are in default on a Perkins/Nursing loan, or students who have a poor repayment history at Montana State University in Bozeman.

 Go to the Tuition Payment Plan website for information on how to submit an application.
 A nonrefundable processing fee will be added for each approved application.
-Application Deadline for Spring 2020 is January 10, 2020.
+Application Deadline for Fall 2020 is August 7, 2020.

 Payment Plan installments, as well as any other outstanding charges due Montana State University-Bozeman, are to be RECEIVED on or before the due date.